Colecf/CMPM163/README.md

 * Contributions

 ## Scene Instructions:
-* Use the THREE.js OrbitControls to move the camera around the scene.
+* Use the THREE.js OrbitControls to move the camera around the scene (ie. Left mouse click for camera view control, mouse scroll to zoom camera in and out).
-* The first thing you will see is the Renter-to-texture scene with different lights and with no alien.
+* The first thing you will see is the Renter-to-texture scene with different lights, baclground colors and with no alien.
-* Back the camera up to see more.
+* Back the camera up to see more (mouse scroll).
 * Use the Dat.Gui drop down menu to change the post-processing effects.